| | Opus Ten:

 my column, right?
 So either read on or skip to the next piece.

-We all know the worthy purposes to which newspapermen prefer to
+We all know the worthy purposes to which

 dedicate the space in their newspapers.
 We've had ample evidence of